Alex-Sco/3D-PDR_supplement/README.md

 mkdir chemical colors
 ```

 Step 2.
-Check the model path and the color file path in the script (go into the script and modify the path if needed)
+Check the model path and the color file path in the script (go into the script and modify the path if you need)

 ```
-colorpwd="./chemical_colors/"   #the directory where the color-reactions file is stored. modelpwd="./" #the directory where the model results is stored.
+colorpwd="./chemical_colors/"   #the directory where the color-reactions file is stored. modelpwd="./" #the directory where the model results are stored.
 ```

 Step 3.
-Run the script (here plot reactions of CO as a example)
+Run the script (here plot reactions of CO as an example)

 ```
 python3 read_chemistry.py "CO" "O0C0D0_15" "O0C1D0_15" "O0CupD0_15" "O0models"
 ```

 Then we will get:
-Two files named 'For_reaction_colors_CO.dat' and 'Des_reaction_colors_CO.dat' in the chemical_colors directory, storing the information of CO formation/destruction reactions and their corresponding colors.
+Two files named 'For_reaction_colors_CO.dat' and 'Des_reaction_colors_CO.dat' in the chemical_colors directory, store the information on CO formation/destruction reactions and their corresponding colors.
 One file named 'CO_O0models.pdf' in the local directory, shows the comparison of CO formation and destruction reactions between the three models.